ffangsong/Sentence_Embedding_for_Ranking/README.md

 The index will be saved at ```docs/indexing ```

-## Run test
+## Run Ranking test

-To run test on the application, please run:
+To run test on the ranking application, please run:
 ```
 python ./src/ranking.py
 ```